mallahyari/companyApp/README.md

 2. [sbt](https://www.scala-sbt.org/download.html?_ga=2.252241996.410877668.1573953266-1944032210.1571247971) build tool

 ### MySQL Requirement
-MySQL database need to be installed, as this application uses MySQL as the database.
+MySQL database needs to be installed, as this application uses MySQL as the database.

 ### How to Run the Application
 1. Run the `create.sql` file using the following command to create the database along with all the tables and populate it with several dummy data: